 The Licensee has met all timelines required by the Commission.

-Leadership ratings will be taken into consideration by the Commission in assessing fines pursuant to 935 CMR 500.360 and disciplinary action pursuant to 935 CMR 500.450
+Leadership ratings will be taken into consideration by the Commission in assessing fines pursuant to 935 CMR 500.360: Fines and disciplinary action pursuant to 935 CMR 500.450: Marijuana Establishment License: Grounds for Suspension, Revocation and Denial of Renewal Applications.

 500.050: Marijuana Establishments